King Charles III England Coast Path

-The King Charles III England Coast Path (KCIIIECP), originally and still commonly known as the England Coast Path, is a long-distance National Trail that will follow the coastline of England.
-When complete, it will be 2,674 mi long.
+The King Charles III England Coast Path (KCIIIECP), originally and still commonly known as the England Coast Path, is a long-distance National Trail that follows the coastline of England.
+Opened on 19 March 2026 by King Charles III, the trail extends for 2,689 mi.

-Various parts of the English Coast already had coastal paths, most notably that of the South West Coast Path.
-However, with the passing of the Marine and Coastal Access Act 2009, section 298 instructed Natural England to create a holistic Coastal Path.
+Sections of the English coast already had established walking routes, most notably the South West Coast Path.
+However, the Marine and Coastal Access Act 2009 required Natural England, under section 298, to create a continuous coastal path.
 The first section, along Weymouth Bay, opened in 2012.
-The path is the longest Coastal Path in the world, with it being even longer if including the Wales Coast Path.
+The walking route is the longest coastal trail in the world, and its total length increases further when considered alongside the Wales Coast Path.